If the holiday season is the most wonderful time of the year, why do you feel so stressed out?

 Trying to buy gifts for everyone on your list takes a lot of time and can make you feel anxious.

 The thing about holiday gifts is that pretty much everyone feels the same anxiety over them.
-Your friends and family are probably spending as much time as you are worrying about what to give you or stressed their gifts won’t be good enough.
+Your friends and family are probably spending as much time as you are worrying about what to give you or stressing that their gifts won’t be good enough.

 Instead of silently stressing, have an honest conversation with your loved ones about the family gift-giving process.
 There are plenty of ways you can work together to make it less burdensome and minimize this common source of holiday stress.
 For example, you can: